 When considering what his next step would be after the Peace Corps, Leicht was drawn to the idea of getting a graduate-level degree.
 So, from Tanzania, he enrolled in a few online statistics courses taught through Penn State World Campus, and he said something “just clicked” about statistics.

 “I took a class and realized I liked statistics, so I committed to that,” he said.
 “I wanted to go back to Penn State, because Penn State has a highly ranked graduate program in statistics.”

 In 2018, Leicht was admitted to the Master of Applied Statistics program at University Park.
 Through the program and through pursuing a graduate minor in Computational Science, Leicht got experience with programming for researchers and engineers, using languages such as R and C++.

 While looking for financial support for his degree program, Leicht stumbled across a listing for a graduate assistantship in ICDS’s i-ASK Center.
-The i-ASK team provides support to thousands of Penn State researchers and students who use the institute’s supercomputer, the ICDS-Advanced CyberInfrastructure (ICDS-ACI).
+The i-ASK team provides support to thousands of Penn State researchers and students who use the Roar supercomputer, formerly known as ICDS-ACI.